tensorflow/docs/site/en/guide/faq.md

 #### How do I place operations on a particular device?

 To explicitly place a group of operations on a device, create them within a `tf.device` context.
-See the how-to documentation on [using GPUs with TensorFlow](../guide/using_gpu.md) for details of how TensorFlow assigns operations to devices.
+See the [using GPUs guide](./using_gpu.md) for details about how TensorFlow assigns operations to devices.

 You can also look at
 [CIFAR-10 tutorial](../tutorials/images/deep_cnn.md) for an example model that